 The average cost of a wedding varies greatly.
 Since Gronk is just a baby, the parents use this to estimate $30,000, a nice round number.

-(We'll ignore traditions of the other side of the family paying for it.
-Additionally, we'll presume Gronk's parents want to pay for the whole wedding instead of half.
+(We’ll ignore outdated traditions of the bride’s side of the family paying for it.
+Additionally, we’ll presume Gronk’s parents want to pay for the whole wedding instead of half.
 Or we can keep the traditions and calculate the wedding expenses for Gronkette.)